-Each of the agreements provides the minimum base salary set forth in the table below and the right to participate in the Company's incentive compensation programs for senior executives at a level commensurate with the Named Executive Officer's position and duties with the Company and based on such performance targets as may be established from time to time by the Company's Board of Directors or a committee thereof.
-Each of the agreements provide for an annual target bonus opportunity equal to the percentage of base salary set forth in the table below.
+Each of the agreements provides for the minimum base salary and for each Named Executive Officer's participation in the Company's incentive compensation programs for senior executives at a level commensurate with his position and duties with the Company and based on such performance targets as may be established from time to time by the Company's Board of Directors or a committee thereof.
+Each Named Executive Officer has an initial annual target bonus opportunity equal to the percentage of base salary set forth in the table below.

-Each of the agreements specifies that during the executive's employment, the Company shall provide certain employee benefits, including life, medical, dental, accidental death and dismemberment, business travel accident, prescription drug and disability insurance in accordance with the programs of the Company then available to its senior executives.
-The executives are also entitled to participate in all of the Company's profit sharing, pension, retirement, deferred compensation and savings plans applicable to senior executives, as such plans may be amended and in effect from time to time.
+Each of the agreements specifies that during the Named Executive Officer's employment, the Company shall provide certain employee benefits, including life, medical, dental, accidental death and dismemberment, business travel accident, prescription drug and disability insurance in accordance with the programs of the Company then available to its senior executives.
+The executives shall also be entitled to participate in all of the Company's profit sharing, pension, retirement, deferred compensation and savings plans applicable to senior executives, as such plans may be amended and in effect from time to time.